danbivins/dan-port-site/pages/projects/mgov.md

 ## The Outcome
+Shown below is the MVP version we delivered in time for Open Enrollment.
+Further iterations based on usability testing and collaborations with client stakeholders allowed the work to evolve, as it should, but this work allowed for a solid foundation to serve to the American people.

+### Pharmacy search redesign
+Repeatedly in user testing our users noted that the redesign was a huge improvement in their experience and now they would gladly use medicare.gov for their healthcare search.

-### Key design points of pharmacy search redesign
+#### Key design points of pharmacy search redesign
 - Allow users to filter results, reducing cognitive load and making it easier to find relevant info
 - Allow users to "add pharmacies" to their logged-in experince so they could receive more accurate drug pricing
 - Cleaner use of heirarchy, typography, and white space to allow the content to breathe and reduce visual and cognitive load
 - Display a map view for contextual setting and alternative method of viewing the data
 ![The redesigned pharmacy search experience.](/static/img/mgov_PharmacySelection.png)

-Repeatedly in user testing our users said that this was a huge improvement in the experience.
+### Plan Results redesign
+The legacy app's plan results designs were honestly a low bar to improve upon.
+Utilizing our design system, we were able to leverage modern design patterns quickly to solve problems.

-### Key design points of the plan results page
+#### Key design points of the plan results page
 - Provide users with a simpler and clearer presentation of the data using improved heirarchy of typography, white space, and grouping of data.
 - Provide users with sufficient info, at this point in their search, so as not to overwhelm them yet display relevant info for their healthcare search.
 - An accessible and usable mobile experience.